ARMmbed/mbed-os-5-docs/docs/api/security/Devicekey.md

 The DeviceKey feature keeps the root of trust key in internal storage, using the KVStore component.
 Internal storage provides protection from external physical attacks to the device.

-The root of trust is generated at the first use of DeviceKey if the true random number generator is available in the device.
-If no true random number generator is available, you must pass the injected root of trust key to the DeviceKey before you call the key derivation API.
+The root of trust must be created before its first use.
+Otherwise key  derivation API  will fail.

 ## Key derivation API